kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 ![Examining code paths in a service](../../assets/testing-anti-patterns/just-integration-tests.png)

 Again it should be obvious that all possible scenarios of codepaths are 2 * 5 * 3 * 2 = 60.
 Does that mean that Joe will actually write 60 integration tests?
 Of course not!
 He will try and cheat.
 He will try to select a subset of integration tests that feel "representative".
-This sumset of tests will give him enough coverage with the minimum amount of effort.
+This "representative" subset of tests will give him enough coverage with the minimum amount of effort.

 This sounds easy enough in theory, but can quickly become problematic.
 The reality is that these 60 code paths are not created equally.
 Some of them are corner cases.
 For example if we look at module C we see that is has 3 different code paths.
 One of them is a very special case, that can only be recreated if C gets a special input from component b, which is itself a corner case and can only be obtained by a special input from component A. This means that this particular scenario might require a very complex setup in order to select the inputs that will trigget the special condition on the component C.